batiste/sprite.js/README.rst

 Especially with a high number of sprites and a large canvas.
 Clearing and redrawing the whole canvas is expensive.

+Canvas seems faster when there is a lot of transformations applied to the sprite.

 Sprite object public methods and attributes
 ===========================================